rickhull/miner_mover/README.md

 A miner is given some depth (e.g. 1 to 100) to mine down to, which will take an increasing amount of time with depth.
 More depth provides greater ore results as well.
-Ore is gathered at each depth; either a fixed amount or random, based on depth.
+Ore is gathered at each depth; either a fixed amount or randomized, based on depth.
 The amount of time spent mining each level is independent and may be randomized.

 https://github.com/rickhull/miner_mover/blob/0b1e4731de451b4af924a28991fd622fac5b1065/lib/miner_mover/worker.rb#L83-L96

+In this case, miners are rewarded by calculating fibonacci(depth), using classic, inefficient fibonacci.
+10M ore represents fibonacci(35), which takes around 0.75 seconds on my local VM.

 ## Moving